andyhsu10/2023-rise-ds-nostr-assignment/README.md

 2. If the number of events to be stored will be huge, what would you do to scale the database?

 ➡️ I might consider using sharding to scale the database.
 Shard the database by the event type, and each shard can be stored in a different node.

+### Phase 4

+Please provide a short writeup of why you chose a particular Queue or Event Stream system for Phase 4, answering the following questions:

+1. Why did you choose this solution?

+➡️ I choose RabbitMQ rather than other kinds of Queue, like Kafka, because I think it is the best fit for this assignment.
+Using Kafka might be a little bit overkill.
+Also, storing the events in a queue is like a buffer, the data don't need to be stored after being processed, but because of the retention setting of Kafka, the data will be stored for a period of time.
+I think RabbitMQ is a better choice for this assignment.

+2. If the number of events to be stored will be huge, what would you do to scale your chosen solution?

+➡️ I will consider multiple steps to scale.
+First, I will increase the memory size of the RabbitMQ instance and run more consumers.
+Second, using a cluster of RabbitMQ instances.
+Third, using a cluster of RabbitMQ instances and sharding the events by the event type.
+Finally, if the whole event throughput is higher than the database capability, I will consider scaling up the database discussed earlier.

+Self-reflection:

+I forgot to check the test cases listed on the Notion page, so the aggregator only meets the requirements of the assignment.
+I will try to fix this in the following days.

 ## References